Yulia Ovchynnykova

-Yulia Yuriivna Ovchynnykova (Ukrainian: Юлія Юріївна Овчинникова; born in 24 March 1985); is a Ukrainian politician who is serving as a People's Deputy of Ukraine from the "Servant of the People" party.
+Yulia Yuriivna Ovchynnykova (Ukrainian: Юлія Юріївна Овчинникова; born on 24 March 1985); is a Ukrainian politician who is serving as a People's Deputy of Ukraine from the "Servant of the People" party.

 Early life and education

 Ovchynnikova graduated from Donetsk National University in 2007 with a degree in biology.
 She pursued her postgraduate studies in ecology at Donetsk National University from 2007 to 2010.
 In July 2019, she defended her dissertation at the Institute of Agroecology and Nature Management of the NAAS of Ukraine, earning her candidate of biological sciences degree in ecology.

 Career

 Professionally, Ovchynnikova began her career as Deputy Head of the Student and Postgraduate Trade Union Organization at Donetsk National University in 2011.
 From 2011 to 2014, she served as the Head of the Laboratory for Methodological Support of Interdisciplinary Education and Internship at Donetsk National University.
-From 2014 to 2018, she was an Associate Professor in the Department of Zoology and Ecology at Donetsk National University named after Vasyl Stus in Vinnytsia.
+From 2014 to 2018, she was an associate professor in the Department of Zoology and Ecology at Donetsk National University named after Vasyl Stus in Vinnytsia.
 From 2016 to 2019, she served as Acting Dean of the Faculty of Biology at Donetsk National University named after Vasyl Stus.